Compare Income Protection Insurance

 Policywise tells you which health, life or disability insurance best matches your circumstances, 100% free.
 Talk to one of our insurance advisers to find out which life insurance is best for you.

-Policywise advisers are licenced by the Financial Markets Authority to give financial advice on health, life, and disability insurance.
+Policywise advisers are licensed by the Financial Markets Authority to give financial advice on KiwiSaver and health, life, and disability insurance.
 For more, see our Public Disclosure page.

 All insurance is subject to insurer approval.
 Policies may include stand-down periods, exclusions, terms and conditions, and premium loadings not listed here.
 Optional (add-on) benefits come at an extra cost.
 Please refer to the relevant policy document for full and current details, as insurers may update these at any time.

 Product pages on this site are summaries only.
-In the case of any difference between website content and the insurer’s official policy wording, the insurer’s wording will apply.
+In the case of any difference between website content and the provider’s official policy wording, the provider’s wording will apply.

 References